phuongtran7/Trello_2_Monthly_CMake/README.md

 ### Linux
 1. Install TexLive by using: `sudo apt-get install texlive-latex-base`.
-2. Install addition packages by using : `sudo apt-get install texlive-latex-extra`.
+2. Install addition packages by using : `sudo apt-get install texlive-latex-extra` (Only if the program cannot produce PDF file after fist try).
 3. Get API key and Token from <a href="https://developers.trello.com/docs/api-introduction">Trello</a>.
 4. Prepare a `config.toml` file with content:
 ```